MoserMichael/jscriptparse/PYXTUT.md

 * Here ```def``` means that we are defining a function
 * ```twoSquarePlusOne(x)``` mean that we are defining the function called ```twoSquarePlusOne``` and that the function needs to get a parameter called ```x```
-* when you use the function, then it retuns the following expression, computed with the value of the parameter : ```x * x + 1 ``` that means the argument value raised to the power of two and add one to it/
+* when you use the function, then it retuns the following expression, computed with the value of the parameter : ```x * x + 1 ``` that means the argument value raised to the power of two and add one to it.

 Let's use that function!